Anaemia

 • Hb levels

-• Rapid test or systematic thick and thin blood films in areas where malaria is endemic.
+• Rapid diagnostic test or thick and thin blood films in areas where malaria is endemic.

 • Urinary dipstick: check for haemoglobinuria or haematuria.

-• Blood cell count if available to guide diagnosis.
+• Full blood count (FBC) if available to guide diagnosis.

 Characteristics